pankod/superplate/documentation/docs/storybook.md

 Storybook is a tool for UI development.
 It makes development faster and easier by isolating components.

 This allows you to work on one component at a time.
-You can develop entire UIs without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.
+You can develop entire UI without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.

-Refer to [documentation](https://storybook.js.org/docs/react/get-started/introduction) for detailed configuration.
+Refer to [documentation](https://storybook.js.org/docs/react/get-started/introduction) for detailed usage.

 :::tip

 All required configurations will be handled automatically by CLI as long as you choose css-preprocessors and feature plugins during the project creation phase.
-Storybook with css installation configure by CLI as a default if you don't choose any css-features or ui-framework plugin.
+Storybook with CSS configuration handled by CLI as a default if you don't prefer to choose any CSS feature or UI framework plugin.

 :::